 ‘HARMONY’ submarine detection network

 note added 2017: In Novemember 2017 Russian state media gave the name Harmony (Гармония) to describe this 'global underwater sonar network'.
 I had provisionally used 'SHELF' (ШЕЛЬФ) which is the name of the nuclear power generator.

 Analysis suggests that the main special mission of Belgorod will be the covert placement of large underwater systems on the sea floor.
 Russia is working on a new multi-sensor submarine detection network similar in concept to the US Navy’s classic SOSUS system which is intended to detect submarines operating under the arctic at ranges of 100km or more.
 According the sources quoted in the Russian media (Izvestia, 20th July 2016) the new complex will involve ‘underwater sensors’ (sonar arrays and possibly pressure/wake detectors) and sonar buoys, and will communicate with control stations via satellites.
-The system itself, or components of it, are codenamed SHELF (ШЕЛЬФ) which is a common description for the Arctic Sea in Russian.
+The system itself, or components of it, are codenamed HARMONY.

 The Arctic Ocean has two basins in the middle, divided in half by a massive mountainous ridge.
 The basins are surrounded by shelfs where the sea floor drops from about 1,000m down to around 4,000m.
 Given that the midget submarines carried by Belgorod can dive to about 1,000m, these shelves represent the edge of where the sensor arrays might be placed.
 Additionally there are areas with mountain peeks at less than 1,000m where arrays could be placed.